I know a simple question what is a luxury brand?

 Don’t get me wrong most people know what luxury brands are, like major names.

-Essentially what people are asking what defines or make a brand luxury?
-Which is a great question!
+Essentially what people are asking is what defines or makes a brand luxurious?
+Which are great questions!

-If your asking that question it means you looking at the deeper meaning of what luxury brand are and why they exist.
+If your asking those questions it means you looking at the deeper meaning of what luxury brands are and why they exist.
 I’m excited to chat about it so listen in below!

 Image credit – Jocelyn Morales